wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 (deleted...)
 ```
 Points to be noticed and parameter explanation:
-1. option `-model tair10.strand.model` is provided for the alternative donor-acceptor computation.
+1. option `-model tair10.strand.model` is provided for the alternative donor-acceptor computation for deciding whether the genome annotation database contains a given splicing junction.
 It can be omitted.
 2. the first parameter `tair10.strand.cgff` is requried for exon coordinates of genes.
 3. the second parameter (ex: `control_rep1`) is for the prefix of output files.
-4. rest parameters shoudl be BAM files.
+4. rest parameters should be BAM files, sorted-by-name.

 In addition to compupte all the numbers for 6 samples sepearately, we compute the same numbers for the two merged sample.
 The following perl one-liner merges the three replicates for each of the sample and generates a corresponding `ASnumbers.pl` command.
 ```